-Insecticides actually are largely not harmful to humans but deadly to insects, and more deadly for fish and other aquatic life, so when insecticides are not stored properly or disposed of outside of label instructions then harm to non target pest can be far reaching, especially if traces of the product make their way to the sea or rivers before they naturally biodegrade.
-Commercial companies who apply insecticides are the most at risk since they carry larger amounts of concentrated chemicals- So almost anyone who carries out pest control commercially or [on a] commercial site must have a license to prove he/she has been appropriately trained to handle the substances.
+Insecticides actually are largely not harmful to humans but deadly to insects, and more deadly for fish and other aquatic life, so when insecticides are not stored properly or disposed of outside of label instructions then harm to non targets can be far reaching, especially if traces of the product make their way to the sea or rivers before they naturally biodegrade.
+Commercial companies who apply insecticides are the most at risk since they carry larger amounts of concentrated chemicals- So almost anyone who carries out pest control commercially or [on a] commercial site must have ERMA approved training to ensue he/she is appropriately qualified to handle the substances.

 Of the shelf chemicals can still be attained for domestic use by the public, however these are in small quantities or less concentrations- minimizing the risk of environmental pollution.
 Applying these chemicals outside of the specifications on the label is illegal and in most cases they are suitable only for domestic situations.
-It is illegal to provide services for profit to residential or domestic situations with out a license irrespective of where the product was purchased.
+It is illegal to provide services for profit to domestic or commercial situations without ERMA approved training.

-Licensed Pest management operators are required to maintain industry training and product knowledge on a regular basis or their license will not be renewed.
+Licensed Pest Management Operators are required to maintain industry training and product knowledge on a regular basis to comply with the Health and Safety Act.
 This maintains a skill level of the average operator and offers some customer assurance and confidence in the technician.

 EcoSan Solutions will only use qualified technicians to service your property.
-You can view our current approved handler certificate on our About us page Clck here
+You can view our current training certificates on our About us page Click here